clynamen/politodownloader/README.md

 - [x] Item selection and download
 - [ ] Video lesson download
 - [ ] Directory and sub-directory sync
+- [ ] Maintain materials tree structure

 ## Install Requirements:

 * Java 8
 * JavaFX (Should be included in Java 8)

+Just put the jar file in a directory with writable permissions.
+Files will be downloaded in the locally created 'Downloads' directory.

 ## TODO: